What exactly are the health benefits of apples?

 9. Beat diarrhea and constipation

 Whether you can’t go to the bathroom or you just can’t stop, fibre found in apples can help.
 Fibre can either pull water out of your colon to keep things moving along when you’re backed up, or absorb excess water from your stool to slow your bowels down.
+Did you know your poop can tell you lots about your health?

 10. Neutralize irritable bowel syndrome

 Irritable bowel syndrome is characterized by constipation, diarrhea, and abdominal pain and bloating.
 To control these symptoms doctors recommend staying away from dairy and fatty foods.
 And people with IBS understand all too well how food can make symptoms worse, but learning about high-fibre foods they can eat (like apples) is key.
+Find out if you are wasting your money on the wrong probiotics.

 11. Prevent hemorrhoids